 The Fund invests primarily in non-investment grade bonds with maturities of ten years or less.
 The Fund normally invests at least 80% of its assets in high yield bonds.
 The Fund may also invest in convertible and preferred securities.
 These securities will be counted toward the Fund's 80% policy to the extent they have characteristics similar to the securities included within that policy.
 The high yield securities (commonly called "junk bonds") acquired by the Fund will generally be in the lower rating categories of the major rating agencies (BB or lower by S&P Global Ratings or Fitch Ratings, Inc., or Ba or lower by Moody's Investors Service, Inc.) or will be determined by the Fund management team to be of similar quality.
-Split rated bonds and other fixed-income securities (securities that receive different ratings from two or more rating agencies) are valued as follows: if three agencies rate a security, the security will be considered to have the median credit rating; if two of the three agencies rate a security, the security will be considered to have the lower credit rating.
+Split rated bonds will be considered to have the higher credit rating.
 The Fund may invest up to 30% of its assets in non-dollar denominated bonds of issuers located outside of the United States.
 The Fund's investment in non-dollar denominated bonds may be on a currency hedged or unhedged basis.